t-rex600/platform_manifest/README.md

-XenonHD
+Liquid Github
 ===========
-Blazing fast, Rock-Hard stability.

 Getting Started
 ---------------
-To get started with the Xenon sources, you'll need to get familiar with [Git and Repo](http://source.android.com/source/version-control.html).
+To get started with the Liquid sources, you'll need to get familiar with [Git and Repo](http://source.android.com/source/version-control.html).